 - CO2 emissions from the electricity use of 94 homes for one year

 A savings of $36,000 a year in electric costs is expected following the installation of energy-efficient motors on vertical well pumps.

 Lighting Upgrades at Multiple City Facilities

-In addition to the exterior lighting projects underway, all of the interior lighting at the City's largest energy consuming facility, the Water Pollution Control Facility, are also being upgraded.
+In addition to the exterior lighting projects underway, all of the interior lighting at the City's largest energy-consuming facility, the Water Pollution Control Facility, is also being upgraded.
 The existing fixtures are being replaced with energy-efficient fluorescent lights connected to occupancy and daylight sensors that are designed to increase energy savings.

 A policy has been adopted to reduce unnecessary idling in city vehicles.
 The policy says that unless idling is required for safety or operations, do not idle for more than 1 minute, and do not warm-up or cool down vehicles when cold or hot for more than 5 minutes.
 See the Standard Operating Procedure.